Port Jervis, New York: Coming of the railroad

-Racial incidents
+Lynching and Racist incidents

 On June 2, 1892, Robert Lewis, an African American, was lynched, hanged on Main Street in Port Jervis by a mob after being accused of participation in an assault on a white woman.
 A grand jury indicted nine people for assault and rioting rather than Lewis's lynching.
 Some literary critics argue that this event influenced Stephen Crane's 1898 novella The Monster.
 Crane lived in Port Jervis from 1878 until 1883 and frequently visited the area from 1891 to 1897.

 In the mid-1920s some residents in the area formed a Ku Klux Klan chapter, in the period of the KKK's early 20th-century revival.
 They burned crosses on Point Peter, the mountain peak that overlooks the city.

-Recent history
+Geological history

 The city's location at the confluence of the Delaware and Neversink rivers has made it subject to occasional flooding.
 There was flooding during the 1955 Hurricane Diane, and a flood-related rumor started a panic in the population.
 This incident was studied and a 1958 report issued by the National Research Council: "The Effects of a Threatening Rumor on a Disaster-Stricken Community".

 In addition to the rivers having flooded during periods of heavy rainfall, at times ice jams have effectively dammed the Delaware, also causing flooding.
 In 1875 ice floes destroyed the bridge to Matamoras, Pennsylvania.
 In 1981 a large ice floe resulted in the highest water crest measured to date at the National Weather Service's Matamoras river gauge 26.6 ft.

 Geography

 Port Jervis is located on the north bank of the Delaware River at the confluence where the Neversink River – the Delaware's largest tributary – empties into the larger river.
 Port Jervis is connected by the Mid-Delaware Bridge across the Delaware to Matamoras, Pennsylvania.

 From here the Delaware flows to the southwest, running parallel to Kittatinny Ridge until reaching the Delaware Water Gap.
 It heads southeastward, continuing past New Hope, Pennsylvania and Lambertville, New Jersey; and the New Jersey capital, Trenton; to Philadelphia, and the Delaware Bay.

-Port Jervis is also home to the tri-point between New York,Pennsylvania and New Jersey.
+Port Jervis is also home to the tri-point between New York, Pennsylvania and New Jersey.

 According to the United States Census Bureau, the city has a total area of 2.7 mi2, of which 2.5 mi2 is land and 0.2 mi2 (6.64%) is water.

 Climate

 Port Jervis has a Humid Continental Climate (Köppen Dfb) with relatively hot summers and cold winters.
-It revives approximately 47.18 inches (1,198 mm) of precipitation per year, most of which occurs in the late spring in early summer.
+It receives approximately 47.18 inches (1,198 mm) of precipitation per year, most of which occurs in the late spring in early summer.
 Extremes range from −26 °F (−32 °C) on January 14, 1912, to 105 °F (40.5 °C) on July 9, 1936.